UbiquityRobotics/learn2/jazzy-devel/_sources/driving/connecting.rst.txt

 Connecting to the Robot
 =======================

-The Magni 6 Mini emits its own Wi-Fi for SSH access, or you can connect via home network.
+The Magni 6 robots emit their own Wi-Fi network.
+You can access them via SSH via this network, or by connecting them to your local network.

 Option 1: Connect via Robot's Wi-Fi
 ###################################